Free Yourself From Your Spouse’s Tax Debts

 1. Talk to Your Spouse

-If you are able to communicate with your spouse or ex, it is often in your best interest to do so.
+If you can communicate with your spouse or ex, it is often in your best interest to do so.
 In the best-case scenario, he or she may choose to personally handle the debt.
-However, if he or she feels spiteful, lacks the financial resources or disagrees on who is liable for the tax debt, talking may not resolve the issue.
+However, if he or she feels spiteful, lacks the financial resources, or disagrees on who is liable for the tax debt, talking may not resolve the issue.

 2. Hire Professionals